 • You can target yourself if you qualify as a valid target by the other requirements.

-Exert your Mind and Spend an Action.
-Select a Living target within 300 feet.
-You must actively and obviously use Knife to activate this Effect.
-Roll Charisma + Crafts at Difficulty 6.
-The target may roll Body, Difficulty 7, as a Free Action to resist.
+Spend an Action.
+Select a Living or Animate target within 45 feet.
+You must actively and obviously use Bible to activate this Effect.
+Roll Charisma + Influence at Difficulty 6.
+The target may roll Body, -2 dice at Difficulty 7, as a Free Action to resist.

 If you succeed, the target receives a new Battle Scar of your choosing, limited by the contested Outcome: